jjantschulev/cli-artist/README.md

 The `setup` function runs at the beginning of your program, and the `draw` function loops until the program exists.

+The `draw` function runs repeatedly until the program terminates.

 The `keyPressed` function is called whenever the user presses a key.
 The utf-8 representation of the key is passed as the first parameter of the function.
 The utf-8 encoding of the arrow keys are stored in `engine.UP`, `engine.DOWN`, `engine.LEFT` and `engine.RIGHT` for ease of use.

 The `frameRate` parameter is a number that defines how many times per second `draw()` is called.
 By default this is 30.